-poral comparisons of judicial output-and another reason for taking a cautious approach to crediting pleas for additional judgeships-is the greater use of other judges, not included in the count of authorized judgeships, to hear and decide appeals.
+Yet another source of efficiency enhancement represented in inter-temporal comparisons of judicial output-and another reason for taking a cautious approach to crediting pleas for additional judgeships-is the greater use of other judges, not included in the count of authorized judgeships, to hear and decide appeals.
 There are 179 positions for active judgeships on the federal courts of appeals, but there also are an additional 114 Senior Circuit Judges as of this writing.
-If each Senior Judge carries just 25% of the caseload typical for an active judge (many carry much more), this corps of Senior Judges adds an additional one-sixth to the courts of appeals' available judicial capacity.
-That is the equivalent of creating 30 new judgeships, given the current number of authorized judgeships.
+If each Senior Judge carries just 25% of the caseload for an active judge (many carry much more), this corps of Senior Judges adds an additional one-sixth to the courts of appeals' available judicial capacity.
+That is the equivalent of creating 30 judgeships, given the current number of authorized judgeships.